 File an Articles of Domestication Michigan

-To formally move your LLC from the LLC’s home state to Michigan, you need to file articles of domestication downloaded with the Michigan department of state.
+To formally move your LLC from the LLC’s home state to Michigan, you need to file articles of domestication called articles of conversion in Michigan downloaded from the Michigan department of licensing and regulatory affairs.

-With Michigan Articles of Domestication, you will see Michigan articles of organization form as well.
-So you need to file the Michigan certificate of domestication along with the Michigan articles of domestication.
+You need to file the Michigan certificate of conversion/domestication along with the Michigan articles of organization.

-To download both forms, click on the link below:
+To download both forms, click on the links below:

-Finally, depending on the LLC management structure mentioned in your LLC operating agreement, you need the signature of the authorized person to sign the Michigan LLC domestication form.
+Finally, depending on the LLC management structure mentioned in your LLC operating agreement, you need the signature of the authorized person (LLC member or manager) to sign the Michigan LLC domestication form.
 After completing all the information, send the complete forms to:

 Corporations, Securities & Commercial Licensing – Corporations Division